Schepp/sustainable-web-design/backend.md

 ---

-## Use more Energy Efficient Languages
+## Certain server-Side Languages are more efficient than others

 ![](./images/code.jpg)